 Sairek tucked his staff under his arm as he unfolded it and began to read it.
 His teeth began to grit even tighter together the more he read it.

-Still, for a mercenary no less to be paid this much?
+Still, for a mercenary, a freelancer no less, to be paid this much?
 This did not make sense at all.
 All those times he had been punished to do menial paperwork were ironically paying off in knowledge right now...
 Sairek growled under his throat as he began to fold the document back together again.

 "Well...?"
 Nayleen pressed him.